TamimiGitHub/faa-sam-demo/010-Env-Setup.md

 ## [Optional] Adding prompts to SAM

 ## Next Steps
-Now you can follow the workshop parts in order, starting with [Part 1: Data Streams](100-Data-Streams.md)
+Now you can follow the workshop parts in order, starting with [Part 1: Standard Operating Procedures](100-SOPs.md)